ChromeFlaree/CME-Social-Media-Network/README.md

   - Leave group chats

 - **Post**
-  - Create and share posts
+  - Create and delete posts
   - Like and comment on posts
   - Display post information